-Application for graduation should be made when registering for the last semester of course work and the student should notify the Chair of the Graduate Counseling Programs Department and the Office of the Registrar of his/her intention.
+Application for graduation should be made when registering for the last semester of work and the student should notify the Chair of the Graduate Counseling Department of his/her intention.
 The application date and form can be obtained in the Registrar's Office.